 Some men can produce semen, but no sperm, despite no obstacles in tubes in their testicles.
 These people face issues in the production of sperm and there is a lesser amount of sperms.
 So, these people have to undergo surgical retrieval process with no obstruction.

 TESE, and Micro-Tese comes under no obstruction category

 TESE (Testicular Sperm Extraction)

-In this process the scrotum needs to be opened for taking a large amount of testicular tissues from several parts of the testicle.
+In this process, the scrotum needs to be opened for taking a large number of testicular tissues from several parts of the testicle.
 Then sperm is retrieved with the help of a microscope to discover a healthy and single sperm.

 Success rates after sperm surgical retrieval

 The infertility techniques are in their early stage and the details are collected.
 This is too early to comment about the treatments.
 In the released analysis of the process, MESA comes first, followed by ICSI, and above explained treatments.
 ICSI reported pregnancy and fertilization rates of 45 to 52%.